How Tragedy Shaped Eric Clapton’s Heartbreaking ‘Tears in Heaven’

 Watch Eric Clapton's 'Tears in Heaven' Video

-For Clapton, the response to "Tears in Heaven" had to be bittersweet at best, but with hindsight, he had enough distance to be able to try and appreciate the aspects of the song that made it so popular.
+For Clapton, the response to "Tears in Heaven" had to be bittersweet, at best.
+With hindsight, however, he had enough distance to be able to try and appreciate the aspects of the song that made it so popular.
 Looking back as a songwriter, he clearly identified the universal strengths of its themes.

 "It asked a very pertinent question," Clapton told Mojo in 2005.
 "Because I don't really know. ...
 I have a belief in a higher power, but I don't really know whether — most of those old religious things say, 'See you over there.'
 And you think, 'Really?
 How do you know?'
 And the song asked that question.
 And I'm always wondering whether ... [very quietly] we meet people again."